What kinds of incentive plan are most commonly offered and to whom?

 Stock options may be issued as incentive stock options (“ISOs”) or nonqualified stock options (“NQSOs”).

-ISOs are subject to strict statutory limitations and conditions on features such as award size (no more than USD100,000 of grant value may become first exercisable in any one calendar year), time limits on exercising (generally ISOs must be exercised within 3 months of termination of employment), and a requirement that the plan be approved by shareholders.
+ISOs are subject to strict statutory limitations and conditions on plan and award features such as participant eligibility (employees only), award size (no more than USD100,000 of grant value may become first exercisable in any one calendar year), time limits on exercising (generally ISOs must be exercised within 3 months of termination of employment), and a requirement that the plan be approved by shareholders.
 ISOs may only be granted by corporations.

 NQSO are more commonly issued than ISOs and are not subject to such limitations and conditions.

-When any equity awards are granted by a US publicly-traded corporation the plan must be approved by shareholders under an exchange listing requirement, except for certain inducement grants that may be made to new employees without shareholder approval.
+When any equity awards are granted by a US publicly-traded corporation the plan must be approved by shareholders under a US stock exchange listing requirements, except for certain inducement grants that may be made outside of a formal plan to new employees without shareholder approval, but subject to issuance of a press release.

 What kinds of share acquisition/share purchase plan can be offered?